Ever wonder what the biggest Guinness drinking countries are?

 Contrary to popular belief, however, the Irish are not the biggest consumers of Guinness.

 What country is the largest Guinness drinking country?
+Who drinks the most Guinness in the world!

 In the late 2000s, Nigeria surpassed Ireland to become the second-largest market for Guinness consumption.